diofant/diofant/docs/release/notes-0.15.rst

 * :sympyissue:`25738`: Incorrect result of reduce_inequalities involving pi and abs
 * :sympyissue:`25697`: can not reduce log inequalities
 * :sympyissue:`25806`: Integrate a simple function
+* :sympyissue:`25833`: Limit at infinity of arctan(expression that goes to infinity) erroneously gives NaN or it doesn't compute.